- Dow 523 (Use Dow 740 for shipping items)

 - Professor of Genetics and Developmental Biology, Biological Sciences

-- PhD, Umea Univeristy, Sweden, 2005
+- PhD, Umea University, Sweden, 2005

 Dr. Werner became interested in the question “What is life?” as a four-year old child in his parent’s garden in former East Germany.
-With the age of 10, he began to develop a life-long interest in the biology of butterflies and moths.
+At the age of 10, he began to develop a life-long interest in the biology of butterflies and moths.
 He has been breeding and collecting them ever since.
 For his Master’s thesis, he decided to shift his focus to molecular biology because this was a newly emerging field of biology that promised new jobs.

 Thus, Dr. Thomas Werner studied the human heart disease-causing virus Coxsackie B3 at the molecular level at Friedrich-Schiller-University Jena in Germany.
 After the fall of the Berlin Wall, Dr. Werner made one of his childhood dreams become true and moved to Sweden.
 He spent seven years in Umeå, working on his Ph.D. thesis about the innate immune response in the fruit fly Drosophila melanogaster.